 Launched in September 2015 from Seattle, the hashtag “#ShoutYourAbortion” has been used over 250,000 times to empower individuals to discuss their abortion experiences.
 It’s still in use with Shout Your Abortion's website, which collects abortion experiences from all around the world.
 Through her work, Bonow has met thousands of women and, like Starbird, has seen a wide variety of stories.

 “Unwanted pregnancies happen to every kind of woman: rich and poor, Democrat and Republican, devout and secular.
-A third of them choose abortion for all sorts of reasons,” she says.
-“By the numbers, the idea that there’s only type of woman who has an abortion is preposterous.”
+A third of them choose abortion for all sorts of reasons,” she said.
+“By the numbers, the idea that there’s only one type of woman who has an abortion is preposterous.”